-- Support collaboration between landholders and the community to manage koalas living in windbreaks and isolated pockets of vegetation on the Alstonville Plateau; - identify strategic areas for planting of transitional linkage vegetation; and - monitor the use of the area by koalas that is, in terms of its permanent koala residents and those using the area as a transport corridor to determine longerterm outcomes for this KMP.
+- a) To minimise threats to the persistence of the population; - b) Support collaboration between landholders and the community to manage koalas living in windbreaks and isolated pockets of vegetation on the Alstonville Plateau; - c) Identify strategic areas for planting of transitional linkage vegetation; and - d) Monitor the use of the area by koalas that is, in terms of its permanent koala residents and those using the area as a transport corridor - to determine longer-term outcomes for this KMP.

-It is understood that most of the trees in which koalas live in this KMP were planted by farmers in response to tree giveaways of Tallowwood and less often, Forest Red Gum, during the 1980s and 1990s.
+It is understood that many of the trees in which koalas live in this KMP were planted by farmers in response to tree giveaways of Tallowwood and less often, Forest Red Gum, during the 1980s and 1990s.
 These species are not native to the vegetation communities which would previously have grown on the Plateau, but the fertile soils have resulted in long planted avenues of particularly nutritious trees, which have been, and are being, utilised by koalas.

-This has resulted in habitat in this KMP being held in small pockets of highly fragmented remnant vegetation supplementing the main koala food trees found in windbreaks.
+Habitat in this KMP is also held in small pockets of highly fragmented remnant vegetation, supplementing the koala food trees found in windbreaks.
 Landscape scale changes have significantly modified the Plateau and surrounding landscapes due to widespread clearing.
 Koalas are now utilising a niche which has effectively replaced habitat areas in which they previously lived.